 Originally, a prop, fka (theatrical) property, is an object used on stage or on screen by actors during a performance or screen production.
-In practical terms, a prop is considered to be anything movable or portable on a stage or a set, distinct from the actors, scenery, costumes, and electrical equipment.
+In practical terms, a prop is considered to be anything movable or portable on a stage or a set, distinct from the actors, scenery, and costumes.
 The term comes from live-performance practice, especially theatrical methods, but its modern use extends to film, television, and photography.

 Using props in portrait photography is a simple way to create a strong point of interest in the image.
 Props can complement the subject and make the picture more visually appealing.
 Props help to tell a story, producing a more intriguing photo for the viewer to look at.
 Cell phones, flowers, umbrellas/parasols, cigarettes/cigars, books/newspapers, food/drinks, musical instruments, cameras and pretty much anything else that the subject can lay her/his hands on will make a good impromptu prop for interactive aka posed street portraits.

-Examples of street portraits "propped-up" with cell phones:
+Three examples of street portraits "propped-up" with cell phones:

-Examples of street portraits "propped-up" with flowers:
+Three examples of street portraits "propped-up" with flowers:

-Examples of street portraits "propped-up" with cigars, cigarettes, chillums:
+Three examples of street portraits "propped-up" with cigars, cigarettes, chillums: